migillett/Authenticated-RTMP-Server/README.md

-# Simple RTMP Server
+# Authenticated RTMP Server
 A simple RTMP server using [NGINX](https://nginx.org/en/docs/).
 The server works by ingesting a RTMP feed and converts it into HLS.
+It uses Flask as a backend to authenticate new streams based on a stream name and stream password combination.
+All stream passwords stored on the server-side are hashed using SHA256.
+The Flask server also prevents multiple streams using the same login credentials.

 ## Setup (Docker)
 1. Install docker and docker-compose